doppllib/retrofit-doppl/README.md

 Retrofit 2 is dependent on OKHttp, which is itself dependent on sorting out SSL Streams.
 This is probably the biggest post release priority.
 See [wisth list](http://doppl.co/docs/librarystatus.html).

+## Library Development

+See [docs](http://doppl.co/docs/createlibrary.html) for an overview of our setup and repo org for forked library development.

 License
 =======